 For some educators, however, learning how to use new technology can be yet another roadblock in the teaching process.
-Luckily, learning to record video on your Chromebook has never been easier.
+Luckily, learning to record and edit videos on your Chromebook has never been easier.

 Here’s a step-by-step guide on Screencast-O-Matic’s Chromebook screen recorder.

 How to Record Video on Chromebooks

 There are two ways to use Screencast-O-Matic to record video for instruction.
 You can either download the app from the website or get the browser extension from the Chrome store.

 Using Screencast-O-Matic Screen Recorder

 - Download the free Screencast-O-Matic screen recorder.